hai-vr/combo-gesture-expressions-av3/README.md

-# ComboGestureExpressions (CGE) for Avatars 3.0
+# ComboGestureExpressions (CGE) for Avatar Dynamics

 ### [> Download latest version...](https://github.com/hai-vr/combo-gesture-expressions-av3/releases)

-*ComboGestureExpressions* is an Unity Editor tool that lets you attach face expressions to hand gestures and take as much advantage of *Avatars 3.0*'s features.
+*ComboGestureExpressions* is an Unity Editor tool that lets you attach face expressions to hand gestures and take as much advantage of *Avatars 3.0* features, including *Avatar Dynamics* and *OSC*.

-It also includes *ExpressionsEditor*, an animation editor that lets you create face expressions with the help of previews.
+It is bundled with *Visual Expressions Editor*, an animation editor that lets you create face expressions with the help of previews.

 ![](https://github.com/hai-vr/combo-gesture-expressions-av3/raw/z-res-pictures/Documentation/illustration-2.gif)